gr8mustachio/ux-dawdle/phaseIII/README.md

 5. There will be a survey they can fill out during the study

 Methods:
-Introduction and background:
+  - Introduction and background:
-a.
-How old are you?
+    - How old are you?
-b.
-What is your job/career
+    - What is your job/career
-c.
-How many years have you been using DAW software
+    - How many years have you been using DAW software

 Tasks:
-a.
-Open DAWdle
+  - Open DAWdle
-b.
-Navigate to the sound clip maker
+  - Navigate to the sound clip maker
-c.
-Create a sound clip however you’d like
+  - Create a sound clip however you’d like
-d.
-Save your sound clip
+  - Save your sound clip
-e.
-Navigate to the song creator
+  - Navigate to the song creator
-f.
-Load your sound clip
+  - Load your sound clip
-g.
-Add and effect to the sound clip
+  - Add and effect to the sound clip
-h.
-Save the song
+  - Save the song

 Debrief and Conclusion:
-a.
-Were you able to complete your task?
+  - Were you able to complete your task?
-b.
-Which tasks did you find the most difficult?
+  - Which tasks did you find the most difficult?
-c.
-Which tasks did you find the least difficult?
+  - Which tasks did you find the least difficult?
-d.
-If you’ve used DAW software previously, how does it compare to your experience today?
+  - If you’ve used DAW software previously, how does it compare to your experience today?
-e.
-Are there any changes you would recommend?
+  - Are there any changes you would recommend?

 ### Protocol